Deontic Argumentation: Deontic Challenges in Argumentation

 Under the strong permission reading of $\perm(a)$ and $\perm(\neg a)$ in $n_3$ it is not possible to obtain $\obl(c)$ when at least one of $n_1$ and $n_2$ is applicable.
 Let us consider applying \eqref{eq:weak2}.
 As we have just seen, $\obl(a)$, $\obl(\neg a)$, and $\obl(c)$ are not justified.
 Thus, using \eqref{eq:weak2} we obtain that $\perm(a)$, $\perm(\neg a)$, and $\perm(\neg c)$ are justified (as weak permissions).
 Given that we have $\perm(a)$ and $\perm(\neg a)$, we should be able to conclude $\obl(c)$ using $n_3$, and then $n_4$ would no longer be justified.
 However, if we adopt \eqref{eq:weak2} on top of the grounded semantics, we still obtain that $\obl(\neg c)$ is a justified conclusion.

 In general, Example \ref{ex:ambiguity1} offers a scenario very familiar in deontic reasoning.
 However, a deeper understanding of it must require a broader exploration of how this type of deontic conflict can impact subsequent deontic reasoning chains.

-This is an open research question in deontic argumentation.
+\rnew{ Let us ground the idea above in a concrete legal scenario.
+Article 520 of the Italian Code of Criminal Procedure establishes that a judge must issue a sentence of acquittal if (i) the fact does not constitute a crime or (ii) the fact is not classified by law as a crime.
+Moreover, the same article states that the judge must issue a sentence of acquittal when there is not enough evidence to conclude that (a) the fact constitutes a crime, (b) the defendant committed the crime, or (c) the fact is classified by law as a crime.
+Here we can identify two main patterns.

+The first pattern is that there is an obligation (or prohibition) in force, but there is not enough evidence to conclude that the defendant committed the crime, so the content of the obligation is not satisfied.

+The second pattern is that there is not enough evidence to conclude that an obligation (or prohibtion) is in force and applicable to the case.
+Thus, if there is no obligation, the fact is (weakly) permitted.